francisbalimuttajjo/feedback/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+The feedback app, users can view,create,delete and upvote feedback/reviews/suggestions.
+However for creating,upvoting and deleting the user has to sign in with their google account. users can upvote a feedback once.
+Technologies used: Next js, Material ui,Tailwind css, MongoDb